 Don’t Wait to Fix Your Windshield

 The bottom line is that any damage to your windshield, whether large or small, should be fixed as soon as possible.
 A small crack or even a chip can spread quickly and can significantly reduce the integrity of the vehicle’s windshield sealant system.
 In a serious accident, this can be deadly to you as a driver and your occupants.
 Fortunately, if you have comprehensive insurance coverage in Tampa, replacing your windshield can be done at absolutely no cost to you.

 A cracked windshield can cost more than a repair.
 It can cost you your (or someone else’s) life.
-If you have been injured in a car accident, the Tampa personal injury attorneys at Ged Lawyers, LLP may be able to help.
+If you have been injured in a car accident, the Boca Raton personal injury lawyers at Ged Lawyers, LLP may be able to help.
 Call us at 888-4GEDLAW (toll free), (941) 225-2744 or contact us via our website to schedule a no-cost consultation to discuss your case.